 With so many options and designs out there including some good high chair alternatives, it can be difficult to know what to look for in a high char.

-Here are a few important things to look for when choosing a high chair for your baby:
+Here are a few important things to look for when choosing one for your baby:

-Safety-aside, one of the most important features of a high chair is how easy it is to clean with baby wipes.
+Safety-aside, one of the most important features is how easy it is to clean with baby wipes.

 Look for high chairs with covers that can be easily removed, cleaned and replaced.